What is Financial Aid?

-Financial aid is money that is given, paid or loaned to you to help pay for your college or vocational training.
-There are several types of financial aid for college students:
+Financial aid is money that is given, paid or loaned to you to help pay for your college education or vocational training.
+It can also be a waiver of select college fees.

 More than 25% of Foothill College students receive some form of financial aid to help offset the cost of attending college.